RIO TUASIKAL

 MEDIA APPEARANCES

-Antonia Timmerman and Rio Tuasikal spoke about their reports on AI and media on RAME podcast by Magdalene.
-The two revealed AI biases in journalism and how the media industry is struggling to stay relevance amid the dominance of big tech companies in the information ecosystem.
+Antonia Timmerman and Rio Tuasikal spoke about their reports on AI and media on the RAME podcast by Magdalene.
+The two revealed AI biases in journalism and how the media industry is struggling to stay relevant amid the dominance of big tech companies in the information ecosystem.
 It also discussed how tech corporations use utopian promises as a way to justify societal and ecological ‘sacrifices’.

 Role: Podcast guest